naresh4369/Huffman-coding/README.md

     calculate the sum of these two minimum values and assign it to the value of newNode insert this newNode into the tree return rootNode

+#Huffman-decoding
+this is written in C++, single file with main fundtion and other utils.
+We just need to execute the program.